lucasmalara/internship/README.md

 # INTERNSHIP ADB

 <p align="justify">
-This repository contains projects that are outcome of my work placement (as a part of my first-cycle studies) in <b>ADB POLSKA SP.
+This repository contains projects that are an outcome of my work placement (as a part of my first-cycle studies) in <b>ADB POLSKA SP.
 Z O.O.
 (ZIELONA GORA OFFICE)</b> that took place in <b>July 2021</b>.
 In the process of work placement I have been introduced to foundations of
 <code>Spring framework</code>.
 The culmination of work was to implement an example of simple <code>REST API</code>.</p>